Prospects look dim for Yemeni peace talks

 The Houthis say they are pursuing a revolution against a corrupt government and Islamist militants, and deny any military or economic links to Iran, which also says it gives them only diplomatic support.

-Houthi leaders say they will attend the talks from Monday without preconditions, although they have complained about a lack of clarity on who will attend and what will be discussed.
-Discussions were originally scheduled for Sunday, but delayed as one of the delegations was arriving late, the United Nations said.
+Houthi leaders say they will attend the talks without preconditions, although they have complained about a lack of clarity on who will attend and what will be discussed.

 The exiled government, meanwhile, is showing signs of divisions between Hadi and his deputy, Khaled Bahah.